 The Trex Seclusions fencing design is unique in the composite fencing industry.
 Trex uses an interlocking picket system to inhibit noise transference, significantly reduce the requirement for fasteners, and create the same board-on-board look on both sides.
 The posts are self-supporting.
 Rails and pickets are assembled onsite and the fence panel is supported by a bottom rail.

 The strength and durability of the Trex product was an important factor in selecting at for the project.
-Trex fencing has tested successfully for 110 mph constant wind and 130 mph gusts, thereby ensuring that the fence would withstand the constant force of air pressure generated by the trains through the narrow corridors.
+Trex fencing has tested successfully for 130 mph sustained wind and 147 mph gusts (6′ tall), thereby ensuring that the fence would withstand the constant force of air pressure generated by the trains through the narrow corridors.

 The project engineer specified heavy duty (3/8″ wall thickness) square steel posts for heights above 8 ft.
 The strength of the Trex fence post did not require more than a maximum 4 ft. extension of the steel post above the ground, thereby reducing the cost of steel for the 2,500+ posts installed.
 Using the fence’s aluminum bottom rail as mid-rails provided additional support when elevations exceeded 8 ft. in height.